-Zoe Sheehan Saldana joined the Eaton Hill team in 2010 as Master Dyer and Printer, and she also designsed our early embossing plates.
-Justin Squizzero started his apprenticeship at the Marshfield School of Weaving in 2007 and joined Eaton Hill as Master Weaver, Dyer, and Embosser in 2013.
+Zoe Sheehan Saldana joined the Eaton Hill team in 2010 as Dyer and Printer, and she also designed our early embossing plates.
+Justin Squizzero started his apprenticeship at the Marshfield School of Weaving in 2007 and joined Eaton Hill as Weaver, Dyer, and Embosser in 2013.
 He has now gone on to start his own fabric business - The Burrough's Garrett in Newbury, VT.
-Stepping into Justin's shoes as Master Weavers are Nelly Detra and Ada Schenck who both started as students at MSW and are now weaving all of Eaton Hill's finest fabrics.
+Nelly Detra, Ada Schenck, Dosia Sanford and Crhistina Sacalis all wove for Eaton Hill before going off to start their own businesses.
 Sue Carpenter joined the Eaton Hill team in 2016 as trim weaver in between being a dairy farmer!

 Watch one of our 18th-century looms in action below.